haojunsng/haojunsng/README.md

 # Heya!

 I like building stuff.
 It started with just moving data.
 Then I needed to expose it.
 Then secure it.
 Then protect it.
-One thing led to another… now I’m building whatever it takes to keep things running — live and secure.
+One thing led to another... now I’m building whatever it takes — pipelines, APIs, bots, infra, schedulers — to keep things running, live and secure.

 # My 5 to 9 -